thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 ## Congratulations!

 Congratulations, at this point you've learned the basics of SpotIQ with ThoughtSpot.
-Throughout the application, you can find the SpotIQ icon on search answers, pinboards, visualizations, and data.
+Throughout the application, you'll find the SpotIQ icon on search answers, pinboards, visualizations, and data.
 Wherever you see this option, you can click to run suggested or custom analyses, and get new insights on the SpotIQ page.